samdeoxys/OB_model/README.md

 # OB_model
 This is a biophysical model consisting of olfactory bulb mitral and granule cells.
 The granule cells are modeled as a dendritic and somatic compartment.
 The dendritic compartment forms dendrodendritic synapses with a subpopulation of the mitral cells.
 The somatic compartment receives input from a proportion of mitral cells and top down input modeled simplisticly.
 The mitral cell receives external input modeled as constant currents.

+## Dependency
-Code is designed to run in MATLAB R2018a
+Code is designed to run in MATLAB R2018a.
+Some functions require `Curve Fitting Toolbox`.
+Can only run after MATLAB R2014b because of the `histcounts` function.

 ## How to use
 The parameters are stored in `OB_params_GCE.txt` and can be updated.